Miss March: Box office

 On Miss Marchs opening weekend, the film grossed $2.4 million, which put the film in 10th place of all movies that weekend.

 The film grossed $4.54 million at the box office in the United States and Canada.

 Home video

 The film was released on both Blu-ray and DVD on July 28, 2009.

 Retrospective

-Moore and Cregger talked about the film several times on their weekly Twitch livestreams (before Moore's death).
+Moore and Cregger talked about the film several times on their weekly Twitch livestreams.
 Cregger has stated he believes they did the best they could with the idea, and although some scenes work, the film was their first attempt at making a movie.
 Despite that, he is still relatively critical of the final product.
-Moore on the other hand, stood by the movie, comparing it to their sketch group The Whitest Kids U' Know TV series "some parts are funny, some parts aren't."
+Moore, on the other hand, stood by the movie, comparing it to their sketch group The Whitest Kids U' Know television series "some parts are funny, some parts aren't."
 The directors still had a sense of humor about the poor response as they would read the poor reviews and sarcastically remark about the film's quality on livestream.